System integration patterns

 When you want to create or update data in other target systems based on data in Norce Commerce, Norce Commerce Query and Event is used.

 The integration is triggered from Norce Commerce Event, that your integration gets called from as a webhook notification.
 Subscribe for the event types you are interested in.
-What you get is a small message containing only identifiable information for the item that is created or changed, and you must then lookup the data in Norce Commerce Query.
+What you get is a small message containing only identifiable information for the item that is created or changed, and you must then look up the data in Norce Commerce Query.

 Read about calling Norce Commerce Query here and using Norce Commerce Event here.